kindly-ai/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added relevant labels.
 - [ ] (_after creating the PR_) I have added a new card to the Trello board and attached this PR.
 - [ ] (_user facing changes_) I have checked that this PR supports [WCAG 2.0](https://uu.difi.no/krav-og-regelverk/wcag-20-standarden)
+- [ ] I have added a suitable [gitmoji](https://gitmoji.carloscuesta.me/) to the title <!-- Checkout gitmoji-cli https://github.com/carloscuesta/gitmoji-cli for easy lookups -->